Gitit-hacktoberfest/Hackoween-Hacktoberfest2021/README.md

 - After forking the repository, you will see that you have a local version of the repository.
 Click on fetch upstream and then make changes to the repository.
 - Click on contribute and then open pull request.
 Try to ensure that the description about the added code is extensive.

-# See you on 9th!
+# See you on the 9th!
 - We are also hosting an event on 9th October 2021 on [discord](https://discord.gg/e7bX59rT)!
 Join the server for some fun events and meet up with new hackers and collaborate to the community grow!